Parameter-Efficient Multi-Task Fine-Tuning in Code-Related Tasks: Results

 \subsubsection{Code Summarization}

-To provide a holistic view of the real capabilities of QLoRA-based optimization, we include results for the code-to–natural language task, completing the evaluation of the full code-related task spectrum, in the context of the \rq{1}.
+To provide a holistic view of the real capabilities of QLoRA-based optimization, we include results for the code-to-natural language task, completing the evaluation across the three studied code-related tasks, in the context of the \rq{1}.

 Unlike the previous tasks, summarization outputs free-form text rather than executable code, necessitating evaluation metrics that capture both lexical overlap and semantic similarity.
 We therefore report a diverse set of similarity-based metrics, including BLEU, METEOR, Rouge-L, and chrF, which assess surface-level match to reference summaries, alongside contextual metrics such as BERTScore, which measures semantic similarity using contextualized embeddings.
 Additionally, for \java, we report SIDE, the novel code-aware metric presented by Mastropaolo \etal \cite{mastropaolo2024evaluating} that quantifies semantic alignment between code and summaries via contrastive learning.